hsocarras/nodbus-plus/docs/protocol/modbus_master_tcp.rst

 This property stores the tcp client's transactions counter.
 It should be not us directly instead through the accessor property transactionCount.

-Atribute: modbusTcpClient._maxNumberOfTransaction
+Atribute: modbusTcpClient.maxNumberOfTransaction
 -------------------------------------------------

 * <number>

 This property stores the maximum value of simultaneously open transactions allowed for the client.
+Dafault value is 64.

 Atribute: modbusTcpClient.reqPool
 -----------------------------------------